 The Amsterdamse Bos spans across about 2300 acres, and crosses the municipal borders of Amsterdam, Amstelveen and Aalsmeer.
-Amsterdamse Bos features a large diversity of recreational facilities and activities.
+Amsterdamse Bos features a diversity of recreational facilities and activities.

-Although ideas for an artificial forest on the South border of Amsterdam were first conceived around the end of the nineteenth century, the official plans to construct the Amsterdamse Bos were signed by the municipality in 1928.
+Although ideas for an artificial forest area on the South border of Amsterdam were first conceived around the end of the nineteenth century, the official plans to construct the Amsterdamse Bos were signed by the municipality in 1928.

 Actual construction didn't start until 1934, when the worldwide economic crisis had also reached Amsterdam.
 A lot of unemployed men were obliged to work on the Amsterdamse Bos construction site for their dole money.
 Prison inmates where also put to work in the area.

 The second world war saw a grimmer type of forced prison labour: Jewish men interned in a nearby labour camp were forced to work digging ditches on the Bos construction site.
 Most of these labourers were later deported to concentration camps.